What determines which logic is to be used for a given problem?

 At last, we cannot demonstrate in an absolute way the veracity of a logic or an epistemology; we can only experience its operational effectiveness, in a field or on adapted objects, to solve problems and to use it.
 Lofti Zadeh's fuzzy logic gained its recognition in a very down to earth way, by driving subways with more flexibility than an human driver.
 If only this is requested for a logic to be recognised, then quadripolar logic has gained a much higher legitimacy while bringing new and effective conclusions in the examples of chapter I-4, allowing to avoid many social or psychological sufferings otherwise «impossible to fix».

-Generally, facing a new problem, we start with looking at the properties of the objects on which we shall work.
+(Permalink) Generally, facing a new problem, we start with looking at the properties of the objects on which we shall work.
 If these objects have two exclusive values, true/false, yes/no, open/closed, it is the Aristotelian logic which is valid; if the object has a property which varies continuously or at random, it is a progressive or probabilistic logic; if the object presents two aspects which we can place in a Yin-Yang pair or a quadripolar diagram, then respectively these logics are valid.
 The set of objects which obey to a given logic is the domain of validity of this logic.
-To be mistaken at this level is a mistake of logic validity, but it can be also an effect of the psychological bias© as we shall see in the following chapter I-8.
+To be mistaken at this level is a mistake of logic validity, or mistake of type of logic.
+But it can also be an effect of the psychological bias© as we shall see in the following chapter I-8.

 Obviously the mistake of logic validity always leads to gross mistakes, even more than other reasoning mistakes.
 But these mistakes are more difficult to find.